hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 - `infinality` for smooth fonts
 - `ZRAM` for using RAM for swap, thus reducing disk writes
 - `readahead` for caching common used apps for quicker loading
+- `virtualbox` for running other operating systems inside Arch

 Furthermore, it reminds you about other things you may need such as CUPS printing, openssh, or TOR.